pablochacin/git-notes-app/v1/README.md

 3. [Refresh the list of notes after inserting a note](#third-iteration-with-list-refresh)
 4. [Display the full list of notes](#fourth-iteration-with-full-note-list-panel)
 5. [Sort notes by creation date](#v5-sort-note-list)
-5.1 Second attempt to sort, didn't work
+5.1 Second attempt to sort, didn't work (apparently, the previous version did work, but the ordering wasn't obvious and I didn't realized)

-6. Sort by date and title (did not work)
-At this point the application was totally functional and was capable of:
+At this point the application was capable of:
 - add notes
 - update notes

 The screen shots bellow show the progress.

 ## Screenshots

-### v1
+### initial-version

 ![main view](./screenshots/v1/main-view.png)